New Jersey Public Employee Workers’ Compensation Lawyer

 Construction and worksite operators are obligated to keep the working environment safe for their employees.
 The OSHA requires that companies provide certain provisions for on-site fall protection – at specific elevations – as shown below:

 - General industry (4 ft.)

 - Shipyards (5 ft.)

 - Longshoring operations (8 ft.)

 While there may be an assumption of greater safety when working as a government employee, research indicates that workers in state and local government jobs may experience a higher rate of injury and, as a consequence, occasional fatalities leading to death.
 Therefore, while employees may work in the same industry category, conditions and management of individual workplaces can often vary to a large degree.
 For example, some studies have shown that state-run nursing homes and residential care facilities register some of the highest injury and illness rates.
 This can greatly affect hospital and nursing staff, due to a large array of hazards encountered on the job (common causes of accidental injury and death include slip-and-fall, infection from exposure to blood or bodily fluids, as well as needle punctures).

 Although prevention is one of the best ways to reduce the likelihood of fatal injuries on the job, worker safety can often be compromised by employer negligence or the negligent actions of other workers or supervisory management.
-The legal team at Law Offices of Jonathan F. Marshall can assist widows and other qualifying survivors in recovering the workers’ comp death benefits following the unexpected job-related death of a loved one.
+The legal team at New Jersey Workers Compensation Lawyer can assist widows and other qualifying survivors in recovering the workers’ comp death benefits following the unexpected job-related death of a loved one.